» CORPUS of Ioannes Dantiscus' Texts & Correspondence

 Humillimam orationum et servitiorum meorum commendationem.

 Ceterum, quae in litteris cf. Bona Sforza to Ioannes DANTISCUS Wielowieś, 1543-11-20, CIDTC IDL 2684XXI Novembriscf.
 Bona Sforza to Ioannes DANTISCUS Wielowieś, 1543-11-20, CIDTC IDL 2684 et cf. Bona Sforza to Ioannes DANTISCUS Wielowieś, 1543-12-10, CIDTC IDL 2692X novissimi Decembriscf.
-Bona Sforza to Ioannes DANTISCUS Wielowieś, 1543-12-10, CIDTC IDL 2692 datis de Hanna Czerna (Hanna of Witowice, Hanna Schwarzenberg) (†after 1547), the second wife of Lucas von Allen starosta of Rogoźno; then wife of Stanisław Sokołowski of Wrząca Wielka starosta of Rogoźnocapitanea RogosnensiHanna Czerna (Hanna of Witowice, Hanna Schwarzenberg) (†after 1547), the second wife of Lucas von Allen starosta of Rogoźno; then wife of Stanisław Sokołowski of Wrząca Wielka starosta of Rogoźno Serenissima Maiestas Vestra attigit, in quibus me dignabitur, cum responsum habuerit, reddere certiorem, gratissimum erit non satis feliciter coniugatae, ut in eo Serenissimae Maiestatis Vestrae mentem et erga se clementiam agnoscat.
+Bona Sforza to Ioannes DANTISCUS Wielowieś, 1543-12-10, CIDTC IDL 2692 datis de Hanna Czerna (Hanna of Witowice, Hanna Schwarzenberg) (†after 1547), second wife of Lucas von Allen, Starost of Rogoźno; later wife of Stanisław Sokołowski of Wrząca Wielka, Starost of Rogoźnocapitanea RogosnensiHanna Czerna (Hanna of Witowice, Hanna Schwarzenberg) (†after 1547), second wife of Lucas von Allen, Starost of Rogoźno; later wife of Stanisław Sokołowski of Wrząca Wielka, Starost of Rogoźno Serenissima Maiestas Vestra attigit, in quibus me dignabitur, cum responsum habuerit, reddere certiorem, gratissimum erit non satis feliciter coniugatae, ut in eo Serenissimae Maiestatis Vestrae mentem et erga se clementiam agnoscat.

 Exhilaravit me, quod libellus[1] a me missus non displicuerit, igni enim, quae in eo habentur, iam a me fuerant destinata.